endor/kettu/README.md

 * maybe actually request if turtle mode is enabled to set correct value
 * update jquery, etc.
 * x in search field does not reset table
+* list should be scrollable when info stays on top
+* file list in facebox should be scrollable